Can Healthcare Staff Work From Home?

 Additionally, many providers have added telehealth to their services-using live video to diagnose and triage patients.
 By using telehealth, physicians assess most patients online and only show up to the office for more acute patients.
 So, YES!
 Even physicians can perform most of their work at home while still offering patients the services they deserve.
 And all it takes is the right video meeting solution to get started.

 To ensure that remote workers maintain the organization’s HIPAA compliance, their communication, collaboration, and computing tools must protect electronic personal health information (ePHI), proprietary data, and the facility’s network.
 This MUST also include any ePHI that would be exchanged over common communications and collaboration technologies like voice, video, fax, or messaging apps.

 For staff that will have direct access to electronic health record systems, they will need to authenticate through virtual private networks (VPN).
 Additionally, all devices and apps should be encrypted and password protected (with two-factor authentication) as an added security measure.
+For further protection, reading up on these Cyber Security Threats in 2020 to learn how to keep any information safe and out of the wrong hands will be very important.
 Remote employees have to do their due diligence, too.
 Personal devices that access ePHI should always be kept up to date with the latest security software, and those devices should never be used by friends or family.

 To keep employees working together remotely as they would in person, use cloud-based communications systems that have been certified by third parties for security compliance.
 The HITRUST CSF certification is the most commonly utilized risk management framework in the healthcare industry.
 The solution should include team messaging, voice, and video meetings all under the same platform, as well as prioritize patient confidentiality in accordance with HIPAA regulations.
 This will ensure that staff members can seamlessly stay connected and exchange ePHI even between the facility and dispersed home office locations.